jumski/breakage/README.md

 Turn your editor into a groovebox.

-* designed for jamming, live hotswapping of moving parts
+* lightning-fast and elegant programming of drum loops
-* expected to be run from your editor
+* very jammable, expected to be run from your editor (tested with `vim-fireplace`)
-* sequences internal synth (SuperCollider) or external gear via MIDI
+* can drive SuperCollider or external MIDI gear
-* mainly for composing drums, but easily extendable for other purposes
-* powered by Clojure and Overtone

 ## Usage